 The first jetty

 The initial impetus for the construction of a jetty at Port Elizabeth was to eliminate the arduous and unwieldy process of loading and offloading on the beach.
 Unlike a wharf with a breakwater, the use of a jetty would only eliminate the process of loading and unloading operations in the surf.
-The vessel would still anchor in the roadstead but the surf boats with sails would ferry goods and passengers to the jetty.
+The vessel would still have to anchor in the roadstead but the surf boats with sails would ferry goods and passengers to the jetty.

-Operations were still totally dependent on the vagaries of the weather of which the infrequent south easter was the most disruptive.
+Operations were still totally dependent on the vagaries of the weather of which the infrequent south-easter was the most disruptive.
 In addition, a concern for the forwarders was the cost of the Mfengu labourers.
 As their skills were invaluable, combined with their industriousness, their wages surged at a rate far greater than that of either inflation or of related unskilled operations.

-Based upon these factors, pressure continued apace for the construction of jetty.
+Based upon these factors, pressure continued apace for the construction of a jetty.
 In his excellent tome on Harbour Development in Port Elizabeth entitled Liverpool of the Cape: Port Elizabeth harbour Development 1820-70, Jon Inngs presents the minutiae of all the attempts at creating the first jetty in Port Elizabeth.

-“The first practical scheme to improve Port Elizabeth’s harbour facilities dates back to the late 1831 because in 1832, on 6th February, a meeting was convened in Uitenhage by the Commandant of Fort Frederick, Captain Francis Evatt, to discuss the construction of a jetty at Port Elizabeth.”
+“The first practical scheme to improve Port Elizabeth’s harbour facilities dates back to late 1831 because in 1832, on 6th February, a meeting was convened in Uitenhage by the Commandant of Fort Frederick, Captain Francis Evatt, to discuss the construction of a jetty at Port Elizabeth.”

 Two models for the jetty were proposed.
 One was by the newly appointed Harbour Master, Edward Wallace (1831-34) while the other was made by Lieutenant F.B.
 Fielding of the 98th Regiment.
 A damper was thrown on the whole exercise by the Government Gazette announcing that a stone pier was to be built in Table Bay “which will necessarily lead to the cessation of all expensive works, however important, in other parts of the colony”.
-Cynical pundits alleged that the pier in Cape Town would take 10 years to complete and not the estimated 5 years as the rumours stated.
+Cynical pundits alleged that the pier in Cape Town would take ten years to complete and not the estimated five years as the rumours stated.

 Instead of waiting for the completion of the Cape Town jetty, citizens of Port Elizabeth elected to build their own jetty with private funds.
 This proposal obtained the passionate backing of none other than Frederick Korsten of Cradock Town.